openvinotoolkit/open_model_zoo/demos/background_subtraction_demo/cpp_gapi/README.md

 > **NOTE**: Only batch size of 1 is supported.

 ## How It Works
 The demo application expects an instance-segmentation-security-???? or trimap free background matting based on pixel-level segmentation approach model in the Intermediate Representation (IR) format.
+Please note, that there aren't background matting models in `OMZ` collection.

 1. for instance segmentation models based on `Mask RCNN` approach:
     * One input: `image` for input image.